westland-valhalla/retired-warrior/README.md

 ```

-The __"BASIC"__ joke that Dianna makes is explained in the video below.
+(The "BASIC" joke that Dianna makes, is a pun about the programming language BASIC, which is explained in the video below.)

 Commodore 64 - Introduction to Programming - Level 1